gr-blog/gregros.dev/posts/web/01/every-type-of-script-tag.post.md

 Classic script tags have been around since JavaScript became a thing, and they make up the majority of script tags found on websites today.

-In spite of their age – or perhaps because of it – they are actually more complicated than the newer module type script tags.
+In spite of their age – or perhaps because of it – they're actually more complicated than the newer module type script tags.

-When the browser encounters a classic script tag as part of parsing a webpage, it will immediately fetch and execute its content synchronously, blocking the rest of the page from loading until it’s done.
+When the browser encounters a classic script tag as part of parsing a webpage, immediately fetches and executes its content synchronously, blocking the rest of the page from loading until it’s done.

 This means that some or all of the page might not have loaded yet when the script executes.